JWNicholson/king-crypto/README.md

-King Crypto
+### King Crypto
 King Crypto is a crypto currency tracking app.
 Using Coin Gecko's API, you can see current and historical data for selected currencies.
+Due to time restraints the app is designed with only iPhone screen sizes in mind.
+I wasn't concerned with design, just funcitionality.

-WHY?
+## WHY?
 I needed to get a handle on making asynchronous api requsets,and in particulary ones whose functionality depends on a different request's information.
+I decided to use React's useContext hook for data that was shared or relied on previous api calls.
+Redux seemed a little much for this app in it's current state.

-Build Status
+## Build Status
 Working app, open to additional features.

 Example Code
 {...put some code here...}

-Tech Stack
+###### Tech Stack
 React js
 Create React App
 HTML5
 CSS3
 Flexbox via Material UI

-Dependencies
+###### Dependencies
 React Router
 React Multi Select Component
 Axios
 Chart.js

-Style Guide:
+###### Style Guide:
 body background,font -  #141414
 main background, h1 text-shadow - #bce4e2 ||rgb(188, 228, 226)
 content background - #f5f5f5